nzordilla/GCD-Final-Project-Verilog/README.md

 # FPGA-Greatest-Common-Denominator
 Verilog finite-state machine computation using Euclid's Algorithm to derive the GCD of 8-bit inputs.
-Constraints configured for simulation on Nexys A7-100T board through Verilog code.
+Constraints configured for simulation on Nexys A7-100T board through Vivado.
-For an in-depth explanation of the project, please refer to the Project Overview.
+For an in-depth explanation of the project, please refer to Project Overview.